-TABLE 1 10 Percent Set-Aside - Assistance to State Pro grams (FFY2019-\$2,593,100) Set-Aside Activity Funding (\$, %) Goals and Objectives Outputs/Deliverables Evaluating Success Agency Responsibilities Schedule Information Management \$510,077 1.
-Improve tracking and reporting of PWS data associated with the current and new regulations 1.
-Improve tracking and reporting of PWS data, especially laboratory data, field EPD's Watershed Protection Branch will be responsible for the All activities are ongoing and will 1.97% (LT1ESWTR, Stage 1 DBPR, LT2ESWTR, Stage 2 visits data and monthly operating data audits. development and continue through the of DBPR, Radionuclides and GWR), especially reports data based on EPA Data Audits 2.
+TABLE 1 10 Percent Set-Aside - Assistance to State Pro ograms (FFY2019-\$2,593,100) Set-Aside Activity Funding (\$, %) Goals and Objectives Outputs/Deliverables Evaluating Success Agency Responsibilities Schedule Information Management \$510,077 Improve tracking and reporting of PWS data associated with the current and new regulations Improve tracking and reporting of PWS data, especially laboratory data, field EPD's Watershed Protection Branch will be responsible for the All activities are ongoing and will 1.97% (LT1ESWTR, Stage 1 DBPR, LT2ESWTR, Stage 2 visits data and monthly operating data audits. development and continue through the of DBPR, Radionuclides and GWR), especially reports data based on EPA Data Audits 2.
 Improved compliance by administration of this activity with life of the grant.
 Work FFY19 CAP Grant laboratory data through improvements to existing data entry activities including electronic reporting from laboratories and PWS monthly operating reports.
 2. Track Consumer Confidence Reports (CCR) as required by Federal Regulations.
 3. Maintain an automated sample schedule for PWS's Safe Drinking Water Act monitoring requirements as recommended by EPA Region 4.
 4. Upgrade to the web-based version of SDWIS/State for use by the District offices and develop and train District associates in the use of the drinking water information management system, including Lab-to-State reporting.
 5. Issue contracts as needed for improving the drinking water information management system, linking other Division information systems to new web-based SDWIS/State and continue improving the Drinking Water Programs data flow and data quality.
 6. Work to implement 100% implementation of SDWIS/State 3.1, including monitoring schedules and compliance determinations. and new tracking and reporting requirements for documenting field visit significant deficiencies.
 2. Automate compliance determinations as modules are activated in SDWIS/State and modules completed that are developed under the programming contracts.
 3. Tracking of PWS compliance with the CCR.
 4. Improve field visit data in SDWIS/State as the information management system is made available in the District offices.
 5. At the completion of each program module developed under programming contracts, implement the module.
-6. The modules will include MOR data extraction, MOR compliance determinations, laboratory certification database, radionuclide database link to SDWIS/State, sanitary survey automation using PDA's, electronic reporting by outside laboratories and data exchange PWSs through more timely actions by EPD to ensure compliance.
-Improved field visit data by having all the field inspectors enter the data directly into SDWIS/State after implementing the web based SDWIS/State software.
+6. The modules will include MOR data extraction, MOR compliance determinations, laboratory certification database, radionuclide database link to SDWIS/State, sanitary survey automation using PDA's, electronic reporting by outside laboratories and data exchange system, linking to EPD data system, etc. 7.
+With assistance from an EPA contractor, continue the upgrade and migration of data into the SDWIS/State web release 3.1, implement the data system and Drinking Water Watch and Lab-to-state reporting modules.
+PWSs through more timely actions by EPD to ensure compliance.
+3. Improved field visit data by having all the field inspectors enter the data directly into SDWIS/State after implementing the web based SDWIS/State software.
 Associates in the District/Regional offices trained in the use of SDWIS/State and are entering data.
-Improved compliance determinations based on new MOR reporting compliance module.
-Improved data quality based on electronic reporting of outside laboratory data.
-Improved field visit data assistance from the DNR Program Support Division. covered by this funding has expanded to accommodate new tracking and reporting requirements based on new federal and state drinking water regulations.
+4. Improved compliance determinations based on new MOR reporting compliance module.
+5. Improved data quality based on electronic reporting of outside laboratory data.
+6. Improved field visit data assistance from the DNR Program Support Division. covered by this funding has expanded to accommodate new tracking and reporting requirements based on new federal and state drinking water regulations.
 EPD to upgrade to 3.1.